 'Tis the Season to Save

 The holidays are here, which means if you haven't started yet, it’s time to get shopping and planning for the busy season.
 The expenses that come with the holidays can amount to more than just buying gifts.
-Between decor, cards, gift wrap, meals, travel and more your holiday budget can quickly go out the (likely decorated) window.
+Between decor, cards, gift wrap, meals, travel, and more, your holiday budget can quickly go out the (likely decorated) window.
 Here are a few suggestions to help ease the cost of the holidays.

 Before the busy weeks ahead, sit down and create a realistic budget for yourself.
 It’s easy to get caught up in the spirit of giving and end up overspending, leaving you unprepared for January’s expenses.
 Create a list of things you need to account for, like gifts, décor, food, and extra travel costs.

-Party Hosting
+Cut Costs on Party Hosting

-Gift Giving
+Get Creative with Gift Giving

-Travel During the Holidays
+Travel Smart During the Holidays

-Holiday Photos and Cards
+DIY Your Holiday Photos and Cards

 Another good rule of thumb when shopping sales is to try to avoid buying something just because it's on sale.
 If you really don't need something, remind yourself that 30% off is still 70% on.